ThinkInSound/Subsequence-Plus/README.md

 - Link pill — shows Ableton Link status; click to toggle sync on/off
 - Section progress bar

+**Bottom Bar** - clear the log, clear the editor window, record a MIDI session to file (slider bar controls for how many bars POMSKI will record)

 **Log tab** — everything you send to the REPL and every response comes back here in colour.
 The quick command input at the bottom accepts Python one-liners, or prefix with `cx:` to send a ClyphX Pro action instead (e.g. `cx: 1/MUTE ON`).

 **Signals tab** — live scrolling waveforms for any LFOs or values you've written to `composition.data`.
 Each signal has a ✕ button to remove it.
 Useful for checking that modulations are doing what you expect.

-**Patterns tab** — every running pattern listed with a mute button, a clear (×) button, and a small 16-step grid showing which steps have notes and how loud they are.
+**Patterns tab** — every running pattern listed with a mute button, a clear (×) button, and a small 16-step grid showing which steps have notes.

-**Refs tab** — copy-ready code examples for every algorithmic method, plus a button to open the full tutorial in a new window.
+**Refs tab** — copy-ready code examples for every algorithmic method, API calling, plus a button to open the full tutorial in a new window.

-**Prefs tab** — turn Ableton Link on or off, select your MIDI input/output device, record a MIDI session to file, and monitor AbletonOSC connection status.
+**Prefs tab** — turn Ableton Link on or off, select your MIDI input/output device, and monitor AbletonOSC connection status.

 ### Keyboard shortcuts